kylpo/notes/Perfect-OS.md

 Tabs handled in-app or by platform's window.
 Could be considered an enhancement to creating a separate instance or replacing.

+## Related: Browser
+Now that tabs are a first-class construct to your OS, it is easier to think of a Web Browser as more of just an html, css, js rendering engine.
+It is almost like a PDF viewer or Word: it is something that opens a document.
+And you can have multple instances of that of your Browser app as tabs by having multiple open documents.

+This is actually similar to how Chrome works today, and why it made a splash when it was first released.
+When a tab had some fatal crash, it only broke that specific tab, not the whole browser.
+And this is because each tab is essentially its own, separate instance.
+This was not how Firefox ran back in the day.
+Because all tabs were run as one app (single process on the computer?), a broken tab would break all tabs.

 ---

 # Window vs Tabs (native vs web)